segmentio/segment-docs/src/unify/Traits/predictions/using-predictions.md

 You get five predictions as part of Engage Foundations or Unify Plus.
 To purchase more predictions, reach out to your CSM.

 Predictive Audiences contribute to the Engage limit of 100 audiences.
-Regardless of whether an audience is manually crafted or generated via predictive modeling, each one is counted as a single audience within this limit.
+Whether you create the audience manually or with predictive modeling, the audience counts towards the 100-audience limit.

 #### Is Predictions HIPAA-compliant?